Alonzo Spellman

-Alonzo Robert Spellman (born September 27, 1971) is a former American football defensive lineman in the National Football League (NFL) for the Chicago Bears, Dallas Cowboys, and Detroit Lions.
-He also was a member of the Las Vegas Gladiators in the Arena Football League.
+Alonzo Robert Spellman (born September 27, 1971) is an American former professional football player who was a defensive lineman in the National Football League (NFL) for the Chicago Bears, Dallas Cowboys, and Detroit Lions.
+He also was a member of the Las Vegas Gladiators in the Arena Football League (AFL).
 He played college football at Ohio State University.

-Early years
+Early life

 Spellman attended Rancocas Valley Regional High School in Mount Holly, New Jersey.
 As a senior linebacker, he stood 6 ft 4 in tall and weighed approximately 250 lb.
 He tallied 104 tackles and 14 sacks, receiving USA Today All-American honors, All-state and New Jersey Player of the Year honors.

 As a senior in basketball, he averaged 17 points and 22 rebounds per game.

 College career

 Spellman accepted a football scholarship from Ohio State University.
 As a true freshman, he was named a starter at outside linebacker, registering 10 tackles for loss (led the team), 4 sacks (tied for the team lead).
 Some observers in the media considered that this was his best position and best season in college.

 As a sophomore, he was moved to defensive end, posting 52 tackles (9 tackles for loss) and 2 sacks.
 He was suspended for the Liberty Bowl and placed on academic probation, after he was caught sending another person to take a classroom test for him.

 As a junior, he earned team MVP honors after making 9 tackles for loss, 3 sacks, 3 passes defensed and one forced fumble in 9 games.
-He declared for the NFL Draft after the season.
+He declared for the NFL draft after the season.